rickzanussi/cryptobet/explanation_grading_rubric.md

   The main functions (createBet, buyNumber, combineNumber and endBet) are included

   ### All tests pass
-  IN my dev machine yes
+  In my dev machine yes

 ## Design Pattern Requirements
   ### Implement a circuit breaker / emergency stop
-  A pause (and upause) function only executable by the owner is implemented with the test modifer ini the other functions
+  A pause (and unpause) function only executable by the owner is implemented with the test modifer in the other functions

   ### What other design patterns have you used or  not used?
-  I included a description of the decison about what pattern are used.
+  I included a description of the decisions about what pattern are used.
 In the description of security choice, there is also a description about why the pseudo random functions are made in this way https://github.com/rickzanussi/cryptobet/blob/master/design_pattern_decisions.md

 ## Security Tools / Common Attacks